SEAT 131: Versions

+First series (1975–1977)

+Unlike its Italian counterpart, where the 131 was launched as a successor of the 124, in Spain the 131 did not mean the end of the SEAT 124's sales.
+It remained as a complement to the 131, sharing many mechanical components with it, while the 131 initially took the place of the SEAT 1430, derived from the 124 Special but considered a different - more upmarket - model from the 124 in Spain.

 Two sedan versions were offered: the SEAT 131 L, featuring rectangular front lamps, 1438 cc OHC engine and four-speed gearbox, and the SEAT 131 E which featured four round headlamps, a 1592 cc DOHC engine, and a five-speed gearbox.

 The range grew up in the spring of 1976 with the SEAT 131 5 puertas unofficially known as the SEAT 131 Familiar, which was the estate version offered with both engines.
 In 1977 the 131 Automatico (Automatic gearbox) was released and the following year a very short production of the SEAT 131 CLX 1800 was offered.